cbeneke/beneke.cc-content/pages/02.blog/path-to-kubernetes-nextcloud-preparations/item.md

 cd ..; rm user_file_list.txt meta_file_list.txt
 ```

-This will create a directory `s3_files` which contains all correctly named symlinks to all files stored in the NextCloud.
-The basic idea is now to just sync these files into s3, but as a regular sync would've taken very long (about 5 days), I create a small wrapper script, which uploads up to 40 files in parallel and reduced the upload time to about 5 hours
+When the symlink creation is finished you should have a directoy with a lot of symlinks (about 50.000 in my case).
+If you check that the namings are correct, you should use `find` or the `-F` option of `ls`, to not sort the files.
+As a regular s3 sync would've taken very long (about 5 days), I create a small wrapper script, which uploads 40 files in parallel which reduced the upload time to about 5 hours

 ```
 #!/usr/bin/env bash